 Start by identifying nutrient deficiencies and correct imbalancesSoil testing

 Soil analysis is used to identify soil chemistry imbalances.
 There are two areas I focus on first.
 1. pH.
 2. Sodium Adsorption Ratio.
 Southern California soils are known to have high alkalinity (high pH) and sodicity (high sodium concentration).
 Organic matter is usually very low as a result of dry climates and no cover crops.
 Amending soil in the fall with sulfur, or gypsum has a positive effect on soil structure and reducing sodium and chloride levels.
 Soil amendments take several months to take effect as nutrient availability relies on microbial action.Plant sap analysis

-Useful for identifying nutrient deficiencies in the vine.
+Useful for identifying nutrient deficiencies in the vine for soil fertility management.
 Plant sap analysis indicates nutrient concentration levels in the leaf sap.
 These concentrations can be quickly adjusted with foliar applications of amino acid chelated nutrients.
 Positive results are seen in days, not months.

 Proper identification and correction of nutrient deficiencies ultimately results in disease suppressive soils.